-You were just trying a simple thing, ejecting the cd drive, and you received a pop-up “an error occurred while ejecting the CD drive.”
+You were trying a simple thing, ejecting the cd drive, and you received a pop-up “An error occurred while ejecting the CD drive.”
+Don’t worry.
 You have landed in the correct place to solve your problem.
 Here, you will find easy steps to overcome the error.

-Here are a few easy steps that you need to follow to overcome ‘an error occurred while ejecting cd drive’.
+Here are a few easy steps to follow to overcome ‘an error occurred while ejecting cd drive.’

 - Right-click the taskbar and choose Task Manager.

-- Select Windows Explorer, where you will find CD/DVD name.
+- Select Windows Explorer, where you will find the CD/DVD name.

-- After selecting the drive, you want to eject, click on the End task button.
+- After selecting the drive, you want to eject, click the End task button.

 - If you cannot locate the drive, choose the application on which it is running and apply step 3.